 What is an assisted-opening knife?
 It’s a type of a folding knife that has some sort of a spring that releases the blade once you’ve partially opened it.
 When the blade is in the closed position, it’s held in place using a spring mechanism that makes it quite safe to use.

-If you want to buy an assisted opening knife read our review article on top 10 best folding knives.
+If you want to buy an assisted opening knife read our review article on top 10 best pocket knives.

 Understanding the various versions of the assisted-opening knives will help you pick the right one.
 Keep on reading to learn more about these knives.

 How Does an Assisted Opening Knife Work?

 Assisted-opening knives are also known as spring assist knives.
 There’s an internal mechanism that helps unfold the blade when the user partially opens it.